Dom Chiti

-Harry Dominic Chiti (born December 10, 1958, in Independence, Missouri) is an American former professional baseball player, coach, scout and farm system official.
-In Major League Baseball, he has worked as bullpen coach of the Cleveland Indians, Baltimore Orioles, New York Mets, Texas Rangers, and Los Angeles Angels.
+Harry Dominic Chiti (/ˈtʃiːtiː/ CHEE-tee; born December 10, 1958) is an American former professional baseball player, coach, scout and farm system official who most recently served as the bullpen coach for the Los Angeles Angels of Major League Baseball (MLB).
+He has previously been the bullpen coach of the Cleveland Indians, Baltimore Orioles, New York Mets, Texas Rangers, and Angels in MLB.
 He is a former left-handed pitcher in the minor leagues.
-He is currently the minor league pitching coordinator for the Los Angeles Angels.

 Playing career

-Dom Chiti was born in Independence, Missouri, the son of former major league catcher Harry Chiti.
-An All-America team member, Chiti was a second-round selection of the Atlanta Braves in the 1976 draft out of Raleigh-Egypt High School, Memphis, Tennessee.
+Chiti was born in Independence, Missouri, the son of former major league catcher Harry Chiti.
+A high school All-American, Chiti was a second-round selection of the Atlanta Braves in the 1976 draft out of Raleigh-Egypt High School, Memphis, Tennessee.
 He started his professional career with the Kingsport Braves in 1976, and the following year he was named to the Western Carolinas League All-Star team as a member of Class A Greenwood Braves.
-But he suffered serious arm problems late in the 1978 season and never rose higher than the Double-A level.
+However, he suffered serious arm problems late in the 1978 season and never rose higher than the Double-A level.
 After leaving the Atlanta system, Chiti also played in the Orioles' organization in 1981 before retiring as a player.